 I honestly do not know how teachers do what they do.
 It became clear to me that I needed to do something for these two special people who care for my child each day.
 I want to give them something super nice before the winter break, but I had no idea what they might like.
 I mean, an apple for the teacher?
 We used fifteen apples just to make applesauce, so that seemed kind of silly.

 So I did what I do.
 I went to the source.
 I asked three teachers I know to tell me what kinds of things they really like to get from their students.
 Here’s what they said:

-Niki, a 5th grade teacher, told me that she likes things like “pens, pencils, and paper—because I spend my own money on them for my kiddos.”
-She also adds that teachers like things they can use outside the classroom as well; because, “for every day we spend in the classroom, we spend 2-3 hours working on grading papers, analyzing data, etc on our own time.”
+Niki, a fifth grade teacher, told me that she likes things like “pens, pencils, and paper—because I spend my own money on them for my kiddos.”
+She also adds that teachers like things they can use outside the classroom as well; because, “for every day we spend in the classroom, we spend two to three hours working on grading papers, analyzing data, etc on our own time.”
 Her suggestions: gift cards or gift sets of coffee or hot chocolate.